bojanraic/local-k8s-env/README.md

 The following are required:

--  macOS
+-  macOS or 🐧 Linux (recent Ubuntu or Ubuntu-based distribution)
 - 🐳 Docker (or docker-compatible runtime, e.g. OrbStack)
 - 🧰 [mise](https://mise.jdx.dev/) for tool version management
 - (optional) nss (for macOS) or libnss3-tools (for Linux)
-   * to automatically trust mkcert-generated certificates in Firefox; alternatively you can manually configure Firefox to trust the certificates
+> [!IMPORTANT] nss is needed to automatically trust mkcert-generated certificates in Firefox

 NOTES:
 - Podman is not supported yet as it is not a first-class citizen with KinD
-- Running on Linux is not yet fully tested and might not work as expected
+- Ubuntu 24.04 and Pop!_OS 24.04 are tested and known to work, although distros with a standard systemd might work as well

 All other dependencies are automatically managed by mise:
 - 🐍 Python